afk-git/afk-git/README.md

  Dear Sir/Madam,

-I am a 4th-year B.E.(ECE) student, Beginner to the world of Data science.
-Committed to helping organisations to advance by implementing strategic plans based on predictive modeling and findings.
-Keen towards exploring new domains by engaging in solving problems and coming up with valuable insights.
+I am a fourth-year B.E.
+(ECE) student who is new to the world of data science.
+Committed to assisting organisations in progressing through the implementation of strategic plans based on predictive modelling and findings.
+Interested in learning about new topics through solving challenges and gaining valuable insights.

-Over few months, I've been relentlessly working on acquiring the skillset of becoming a Data-scientist.I have always strived to be a workaholic in my field of interest and this has enabled me to recognize my capabilities and I intend to learn and implement them in more effective ways through this opportunity.
+Over the last few months, I've been working hard to develop the abilities necessary to become a data scientist.
+I've always aspired to be a workaholic in my field of interest, and this has helped me discover my strengths, which I plan to learn and apply more effectively through this opportunity.

-I've worked as a Data-Science Trainee and Business Analyst having weekly Project Based Tasks(4 Tasks) on deriving insights from different types of real world datasets within the organisation-
+I worked as a Data Scientist Trainee and Business Analyst, with weekly Project Based Tasks (4 Tasks) on generating insights from various sorts of real-world datasets within the company-

 > The SPARKS Foundation